flexion/devops-deployment-metrics/docs/threat-model.md

 Implement robust input validation and strict parsing of the configuration file to prevent arbitrary code execution or unintended behavior.
 Validate and sanitize user-provided configuration inputs to mitigate potential security risks.

-### Threat
+CodeQL does provide some static code analysis of code in this project.

+To do: review configuration inputs for injection risk and mitigate findings.

-Insufficient input validation for the `connect_to_github` function, allowing for potentially malicious inputs.
+## Insufficient input validation for the `connect_to_github` function

 ### Mitigation

 Implement robust input validation and strict parsing of inputs for the `connect_to_github` function.
-Validate and sanitize user-provided inputs to mitigate potential security risks, such as ensuring the `username` and `password` inputs adhere to the expected format and length.
+Validate and sanitize user-provided inputs to mitigate potential security risks, such as ensuring the `username` and `password` inputs adhere to the expected format and length to avoid potentially malicious inputs.

+To do: review `connect_to_github` inputs for injection risk and mitigate findings.

 ## Insecure Communication